atn832/svg_drawing_animation/README.md

 ### Constructor parameters: Duration, Curve, repeats

-We've followed the style of [ImplicitAnimations](https://api.flutter.dev/flutter/widgets/ImplicitlyAnimatedWidget-class.html), which take a [Duration](https://api.flutter.dev/flutter/dart-core/Duration-class.html), a [Curve](https://api.flutter.dev/flutter/animation/Curve-class.html) and a `repeats` flag similar to [AnimatedRotation's turns](https://api.flutter.dev/flutter/widgets/AnimatedRotation/turns.html).
+We've followed the style of [ImplicitlyAnimatedWidget], which take a [Duration], a [Curve] and a `repeats` flag similar to [AnimatedRotation.turns].
 This allows for a good amount of customization without having to mess with AnimationControllers and StatefulWidgets.

 See <https://docs.flutter.dev/development/ui/animations> for comprehensive information on animations.

 ### SvgProvider

-Flutter's [Image widget](https://api.flutter.dev/flutter/widgets/Image-class.html) uses an [ImageProvider](https://api.flutter.dev/flutter/painting/ImageProvider-class.html), while flutter_svg's [SvgPicture](https://pub.dev/documentation/flutter_svg/latest/svg/SvgPicture-class.html) uses a similar [PictureProvider](https://pub.dev/documentation/flutter_svg/latest/flutter_svg/PictureProvider-class.html) pattern.
-We follow that architecture by introducing an [SvgProvider](https://pub.dev/documentation/svg_drawing_animation/latest/svg_drawing_animation/SvgProvider-class.html) with Futures instead of Streams for simplicity.
+Flutter's [Image] widdget uses an [ImageProvider], while flutter_svg's [SvgPicture] uses a similar [PictureProvider] pattern.
+We follow that architecture by introducing an [SvgProvider] with Futures instead of Streams for simplicity.

 ### Loading and Error states

-We allow custom rendering of loading and error states similar to Image's [ImageLoadingBuilder](https://api.flutter.dev/flutter/widgets/ImageLoadingBuilder.html) and [ImageErrorWidgetBuilder](https://api.flutter.dev/flutter/widgets/ImageErrorWidgetBuilder.html).
+We allow custom rendering of loading and error states similar to Image's [ImageLoadingBuilder] and [ImageErrorWidgetBuilder].

 ## Developing